catalinghita8/android-kotlin-compass/README.md

 ## Presentation Layer
 MVVM pattern is integrated to facilitate testing and to allow separating the user interface logic from business logic.

-As Views were passive in MVP, here the View layer is much more flexibile as an indefinite number of Views can bind to a `ViewModel` (which actually happens in this project).
+As Views were passive in MVP, here the View layer is much more flexible as an indefinite number of Views can bind to a `ViewModel` (which actually happens in this project).
 Also, MVVM enforces a clear separation between Views and their master - ViewModel, as the latter holds no reference to Views.
 The model layer is completely isolated through the repository pattern.

 ![Presentation](https://github.com/catalinghita8/android-kotlin-compass/blob/master/readme_pics/dagger_graph.png)